Xanxi-Amiga/XACP-V1/applications/ZZSpeech/README.md

 ZZSpeech is closed-source freeware by Xanxi.

-You may freely use and redistribute the original, unmodified ZZSpeech archive, provided all files, documentation, copyright notices, and third-party license notices are kept intact.
+You may freely use and redistribute the original unmodified archive, provided all documentation, copyright notices, and third-party license notices are kept intact.

-Modified redistribution, repackaging, rebranding, reverse engineering, or integration into another software, firmware, distribution, launcher, package, commercial product, or derived project requires prior written permission from Xanxi.
+Modified redistribution, rebranding, reverse engineering, repackaging, or integration of ZZSpeech into another software, launcher, firmware, distribution, package, commercial product, or derived project is not permitted without prior authorization.

+Requests for such use are welcome by Xanxi.
+Please contact the author first.

 CMU Flite and CMU/FestVox voice data remain under their respective upstream licenses.
 See `docs/LICENSES/`.